Firebreather (comics): Firebreather Volume 1: (Growing Pains #1–4)

 Duncan and Margaret move to Progress, Utah where Duncan begins his first day at yet another new school, trying to fit in despite his unusual physical appearance.
 Duncan and Margaret are supported by Col. Frank Barnes, the leader of a military unit called Strikeforce that formerly hunted Belloc and other monsters until a truce was made.
 However, there are great many obstacles to this goal, particularly his new principal who doesn't like him and a bully named Troy.
 He does make a few friends amongst other outcasts like Kenny and Dre, as well as Jenna Shwartzendruber, a senior peer counselor whom he develops feelings for.
-At his father Belloc's place, Duncan goes through rough training for the weekend.
+Over the weekend at his father Belloc's place, Duncan goes through a rough training course to master his Dragon powers.
 Belloc is training him not only to be powerful, but he wants Duncan to learn things the hard way.
 Back at school, Duncan throws a dodgeball hard into Troy's face during gym class.
-So for a little payback, Troy tries to set Duncan up by hiding his dad’s gun in his locker.
+So for a little payback, Troy tries to set Duncan up by hiding his dad's gun in his locker.
 It works, but the reaction is far more than what Troy wanted.
 This leads to Duncan seriously thinking about his control over his emotions and if he truly belongs in the world with humans.

 When he returns home, it is demolished and Margaret is missing.
 He tracks down his mother and her kidnapper, a monster from Monster Island.
 He and the monster have a brutal fight which ends (at least as far as Duncan is concerned) with Duncan blasting the monster with flame, leaving the monster badly burned but alive.
 This changes when Belloc arrives on the scene and impales the monster with his tail.
 Duncan figures out that Belloc arranged the kidnapping to test him and threatens to kill him if he ever endangers his mother again.
 After Duncan flies away, Belloc smiles to himself, saying, "There's my boy".